Edo community petitions IGP over alleged abuse of office

 From Ighomuaye Lucky, Benin

-Natives of Obagie-Nevbosa Community in Ikpoba Okha, Edo State, have complained about the alleged abuse of office by a senior officer in the Nigeria Police Force.
+Indigenes of Obagie-Nevbosa Community, in Ikpoba Okha Local Government Area of Edo State, have cried out over alleged abuse of office by an officer of the Nigerian police.

-The community accused Acting CP Idowu Owohunwa, a Principal Staff Officer (PSO) at the Force Headquarters in Abuja, of obstructing justice in a criminal/breach of security case it ‘reported to the relevant police formations.’
+The community, specifically accused Acting CP Idowu Owohunwa, a Principal Staff Officer (PSO) at the Force Headquarters in Abuja, of obstructing justice in a criminal/breach of security case it “reported to the relevant police formations”.

-In a petition they filed through their counsel, OG Alenloshan, Esq, the community said the PSO has emboldened the suspect in the case, one Emmanuel Aigbedo, ‘to boast that he is above police investigation.’
+In a petition they filed through their counsel, O. G. Alenloshan Esq., Obagie-Nevbosa said the PSO’s alleged clog in the wheel of getting justice has emboldened the suspect in the case, one Emmanuel Aigbedo, “to boast that he is above police investigation.”

 It said a call log between the suspect and the PSO would play a key role in ascertaining the veracity of their petition.

-Whilst urging IGP Usman Alkali Baba to intervene in the matter, the community expressed confidence in the Force despite the unprofessional disposition of the PSO.’
+Whilst urging IGP, Usman Alkali Baba, to intervene in the matter, the community expressed unflinching confidence in the force “despite the unprofessional disposition of the PSO”.

-The petition alleged that the PSO ‘has continued to negatively use his office to frustrate and thwart genuine efforts of the police in carrying out a discreet investigation against Emmanuel Aigbedo.’
+The petition alleged that the PSO, who is an Ag commissioner of police, “has continued to negatively use his office to frustrate and thwart genuine efforts of the police in carrying out a discreet investigation against Emmanuel Aigbedo.”

-Reacting to the allegations in a telephone interview, ACP Idowu Owohuma said the community should desist from blackmail and set their facts straight, denying that he is neither from that community nor is he in charge of the investigation.

 Leave a Reply